timescale/docs/timescaledb/how-to-guides/connecting/about-psql.md

 ```

 This command sends the results of the query to a new file called `output.csv` in
-teh `/tmp/` directory.
+the `/tmp/` directory.
 You can open the file using any spreadsheet program.

 ### Edit queries in a text editor
 Sometimes, queries can get very long, and you might make a mistake when you try
-rtyping it the first time around.
-If you have made a mistake in a long qwuery,
+typing it the first time around.
+If you have made a mistake in a long query,
 instead of retyping it, you can use a built-in text editor, which is based on
 `Vim`.
 Launch the query editor with the `\e` command.
 Your previous query is
 loaded into the editor.
 When you have made your changes, press `Esc`, then type